VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

     • <B>NACL (Network Access Control List )</B> :  provides security a subnet level Of VPC.
 It has Both Configuration - Deny and Allow feature for requests.
-All inbound and outbound traffic is denied by default.
+All inbound and outbound traffic is denied by default.(Go to VPC service --> Security -> Network ACLs)

     • <B>Security Group</B>: A default security group is created and associated with the VPC.
        All inbound traffic is denied by default and allows all outbound traffic.